 Solid biomass covers organic, non-fossil material of biological origin which may be used as fuel.
-It is primarily wood, wood wastes (firewood, wood chips, barks, sawdust, shavings, chips, black liquor, etc.) and other solid wastes (straw, oat hulls, nut shells, tallow, meat and bone meal).
+It is primarily wood, wood waste (firewood, wood chips, barks, sawdust, shavings, chips, black liquor, etc.) and other solid waste (straw, oat hulls, nut shells, tallow, meat and bone meal).

-In electricity generation, biomass is primarily used in co-firing with peat in existing power plants, with a small amount also used in combined heat and power (CHP) plants.
+In electricity generation, biomass is primarily used in co-firing with peat, with a small amount also used in combined heat and power plants.

-Edenderry Power Station is currently the only peat-fired power station that co-fires with biomass.
-In 2017, 369 GWh of electricity was produced from the biomass, or 42% of the electricity generated from Edenderry Power Station over the year.
-Two further peat-powered electricity-generating stations, West Offaly and Lough Ree power stations, have plans to begin co-firing with biomass with peat from 2019, subject to planning permission.
+Edenderry Power Station is the only peat-fired power station that co-fires with biomass.
+In 2018, 321 GWh of electricity was produced from the biomass, or 37% of the electricity generated from Edenderry Power Station over the year.

-In 2017, 16 GWh of electricity was produced from biomass CHP.
+In 2018, 13 GWh of electricity was produced from biomass combined heat and power plants.

-5.5 Renewable wastes
+5.5 Renewable waste